Roofing Terms Glossary

 Course: A row of shingles or roll roofing running the length of the roof.

-Cricket: A peaked saddle construction at the back of a chimney to help prevent accumulation of snow and ice and to deflect water around the chimney.
+Cricket: A peaked saddle construction at the back of a chimney to help prevent the accumulation of snow and ice and to deflect water around the chimney.

 Cutout: The open portions of a strip shingle between the tabs.